SKBruck/voltdocs/_posts/2016-12-22-send-email.md

 ![Services]({{ site.baseurl }}/img/posts/sending-email.png)

-9. Now you can send an email to to currently logged in user of your app using the $volt.email.send() function.
+Now you can send an email to to currently logged in user of your app using the $volt.email.send() function.

 The syntax of the function is:

 **$volt.email.send**(*subject*, *text*, *callback*)

 * *subject* - string, required.
 The text to appear as the Subject of the email.
 * *text* - string, required.
-The text to appear in the Body of the email.
+The text to appear as the Body of the email.
 * *callback* - function(error, data), required.
 The function in your app to call when the request to Volt is complete (or fails).

 <div class="code-tabs" data-languages="JavaScript,BASIC">